Fed's Stein puts focus on September as time to assess QE3

 The Fed's purchase of Treasuries and mortgage bonds at a monthly pace of $85 billion has provided a huge flow of liquidity into financial markets, driving up assets from stocks to bonds.

-Yields on the benchmark 10-year Treasury note rose after Stein's remarks, a sharp reversal of stabilization in the market earlier in the day.
+Yields on the benchmark 10-year Treasury note rose after Stein's remarks, a sharp reversal of stabilisation in the market earlier in the day.

 But Stein on Friday, in an unusual move, trained investors' attention on the Fed's September policy meeting, though the policy-setting Federal Open Market Committee next meets in July.